Your 2024 Form 10-K roadmap

 In past years, the SEC has sent comment letters to public companies seeking more detail about disclosures related to dealings in countries that are the subject of U.S. sanctions enforced by the Treasury Department’s Office of Foreign Assets Control, or OFAC.
 To the extent a company is doing business in sanctioned countries or territories or with sanctioned persons (even if permissible without violating applicable U.S. law), the company should consider whether disclosure of such activities is appropriate.

-Nasdaq Board diversity rules
+Nasdaq board diversity rules

 In August 2021, the SEC approved Nasdaq’s proposed diversity rules defining diversity objectives and requiring all companies subject to Nasdaq rules to publicly disclose in matrix form information on directors’ voluntary self-identified gender and racial characteristics, and LGBTQ+ status.
 The rules became effective in August 2022 (with simplified compliance deadlines adopted in December 2022).